 Isometric quadriceps exercise

-- Place the fingers on the muscle towards the inside of the leg above the knee (vastus medialis oblique (VMO) muscle).
+- Place your fingers on the muscle towards the inside of the leg above the knee (vastus medialis oblique (VMO) muscle)

 Isometric quads in standing

 - Hold the foot of the leg to be stretched and gently pull up behind

 - Aim to keep the knees together and pull the leg up straight not twisted

 - A stretch should be felt at the front of the leg (It should not be painful)

 This exercise targets the inner and outer hamstring muscles at varying angles of flexion or knee bend.